Does your child have attention deficit hyperactivity disorder (ADHD)?

 How To Help Your Child With A Stutter Linked With ADHD

-ADHD presents unique challenges in your child’s life, but there are ways that you can support them and prepare them to face those challenges.
+ADHD presents unique challenges in your child’s life, but there are ways that you can support and prepare them to face those challenges.

 Speech therapy for children can help, but there are things you can do as a parent as well.